mgark/lock-free-queues/README.md

 # Introduction

 Fairly generic header-only and slot based (byte ones will come as well) lock-free implemenation for **multicast**(**anycast** will come soon as well) SPSC, MPMC, MPSC, SCMP.
 Note that in case of multi consumers, all of them would get a copy of data.
 The idea is to provide the same interface for all of those queues and allow multiple compile-time options to tune them for real scenarios.
-Also sequential publishing is supported for multi-producer scenarios with a compile time setting.
+Also SingleThreaded publishing is supported for multi-producer scenarios with a compile time setting.

 # Design